By Edward Kliszus

-“Only in my Dreams” featured the entire ensemble with another classic alto saxophone solo by Tese.
-The audience sang along as Gibson moved about the stage, which led to her walking through the audience to engage gleeful volunteer singers, including her sister Karen.
+“Only in My Dreams” featured the entire ensemble with another classic alto saxophone solo by Tese.
+The audience sang along as Gibson moved about the stage, leading her to walk through the audience to engage gleeful volunteer singers, including her sister Karen.

-Gibson invited the Bookend Baldies Eddie Bennett and Buddy Casimano to the stage.
+Gibson invited to the stage the Bookend Baldies, Eddie Bennett and Buddy Casimano.
 Gibson and Casimano had attended high school together and spoke of their history before the ensemble danced and sang “Shake Your Love.”

 Gibson invited audience members from her original tour to come up and perform the “Out of the Blue” finale with its original soundtrack.
-This resulted in a crowded stage and well-earned extended ovations.
+This resulted in a full-stage and well-earned extended ovation.